filo3r/sw-eng-2-2026-raimondi-sala/README.md

 #### Optional Configuration

-You can specify custom ports if they differ from the defaults (Frontend: 3000, Backend: 8080):
+You can specify custom ports if they differ from the defaults:
 ```bash
 ./bbp-frontend --mapbox.api.key=YOUR_KEY --frontend.port=3000 --backend.port=8080
 ```